 What’s the difference between local SEO and traditional SEO?

 Google uses different algorithms for local rankings and organic rankings, and a business that shows up on a local search will not necessarily appear in the organic search results as well.
-The main difference is geographic location – local SEO has a geographical component to it and a business will rank higher if its online presence is optimised for the area it is based in.
+The main difference is the geographic location – local SEO has a geographical component to it and a business will rank higher if its online presence is optimised for the area it is based in.

 Try a Google search for ‘bike repair shop’ and you will probably get three results at the top of your page with a map showing the location of three bike repair shops near your current location.
 That’s known as the local 3 pack (you may also hear it described as the local pack, map pack, or snack pack), and it will change depending on where you are located when you conduct your search.